tryriot/coding-challenge/README.md

 - Make a purchase using `customerId` and `productId` - `POST /purchases` expects a JSON object `{"customerId": "CUSTOMER_ID", "productId": "PRODUCT_ID"}`

 - Sync products from a 3rd party service.
 We want to call a 3rd party service API to fetch all the product updates made on their service and sync that information in our database.
-We want to make sure that we either sync all the data or none (aka if one sync to the database fails the other products should not be updated/persisted) using the `POST /sync`
+We want to make sure that we either sync all the data or none (aka if one sync to the database fails the other products should not be updated/persisted) using the `POST /sync`.

 - Get the statistics:

   - `GET /purchases/stats/products?from=21-04-2023&to=21-05-2023` should return the products purchased between from: Date and to: Date. from should always be before to.
-Both dates are formatted in 'dd-MM-yyyy' format
+Both dates are formatted in 'dd-MM-yyyy' format.

-  - `GET /purchases/stats/customers` should return the customers who have not made purchases in the past year
+  - `GET /purchases/stats/customers` should return the customers who have not made purchases in the past year.

-## SQL challenge (45 minutes)
+## SQL challenge (40 minutes)

 1. Ask Louis for an access to the database server.